-In addition to focusing private investment, a 'Plan-led' approach to regeneration through the LAP will be critical in terms of accessing funding through public funding streams such as the Urban Regeneration and Development Fund and the Rural Regeneration and Development Fund, and will form the basis for any future Town Centre First Plan.
+In addition to focussing private investment, a 'Plan-led' approach to regeneration through the LAP will be critical in terms of accessing funding through public funding streams such as the Urban Regeneration & Development Fund (URDF), and will form the basis for any possible future 'Town Centre First Plan'.

-5. Education, social and community amenities
+5. Education, social and community

 'Access to quality childcare, education and health services' is a National Strategic Outcome of the NPF.
-In this regard, the LAP should be consistent with NPO 31, which seeks to align population and employment growth with investment in childcare and education facilities on well-located sites within or close to the existing built-up areas to meet the diverse needs of local populations.
+In this regard, the LAP should be consistent with NPO 31, which seeks to aligned population and employment growth with investment in childcare and education facilities on well-located sites within or close to the existing built-up areas to meet the diverse needs of local populations.
 The LAP should also be consistent with the objectives of the RSES for education facilities.
 It should also have regard to the provisions for social audits under the Development Plans Guidelines (or civic infrastructure audits under the LAP Guidelines).

-It is an objective (NPO 4) of the NPF to ensure the creation of liveable places that are home to diverse and integrated communities and (NPO 28) providing improved integration and greater accessibility in delivering sustainable communities and associated services.
+It is an objective (NPO 4) of the NPF to ensure the creation of liveable places that are home to diverse and integrated communities and (NPO 28) to provide improved integration and greater accessibility in delivering sustainable communities and associated services.
 This includes planning for the housing / transport / accessibility and leisure needs of an aging population (NPO 30) and for the Traveller community.
 The LAP should also be consistent with the objectives of the RSES for social and community facilities.

 The NPF expects that the local authority's Local Economic and Community Plan (LECP) will also inform the LAP to provide for the co-ordinated spatial planning of community services for the area.
-In addition, the local authority's Traveller Accommodation Programme 2019-2024 should also inform the LAP.
+In addition, the planning authority's Traveller Accommodation Programme should also inform the LAP.